 - Work with your advisor(s) to identify your Plan B project topic and begin developing your research prospectus.

-- When you have completed the research plan, please submit all components to the program coordinator via e-mail.
-Your advisor has the option of submitting their portion directly to the program coordinator or giving it to you for inclusion with the rest of the document.
+- Your advisor has the option of submitting their portion directly to the program coordinator or giving it to you for inclusion with the rest of the document.

 - Please note that approval of the degree and research plans can take up to a month.